Doctor of Nursing Practice (DNP)

 Focus

-The Doctor of Nursing Practice degree (DNP) has two options: Family Nurse Practitioner and Psychiatric Mental Health Nurse Practitioner.
+The Doctor of Nursing Practice degree (DNP) has three options: Family Nurse Practitioner, Nurse-Midwifery, and Psychiatric Mental Health Nurse Practitioner.
 The DNP degree prepares the graduate for advanced practice nursing with the knowledge, skills, and abilities to provide clinical expertise, judgment, scholarship, and leadership at the highest level of nursing practice in the primary health care setting.
 Graduates will be eligible for national APRN certification and licensure specific to the population focus.

 Students are able to choose a full-time three year or part-time four year course plan for completion of the DNP degree.
 DNP applicants with prior graduate nursing education will submit transcripts for review of potential equivalent coursework.
 This gap analysis will inform an individualized Program of Study.